***FREE*** subscription to

 TEFL and TESL are Interchangeable in the ESOL Field

 TEFL courses and TESL courses both come under the general heading of TESOL (Teaching English to Speakers of Other Languages).
 These terms are often used interchangeably in the ESOL field.
-The use often depends upon where the course is offered, rather than who the target English language learners may be.
+The use often depends upon where the course is offered, rather than who the target English language learners are.

 The distinction between EFL and ESL has very little difference when considering accreditation of a teacher training program.